Resident Evil: Afterlife: Plot

-Alice and her clones lead the assault on Umbrella HQ, in Tokyo, slaying the entire branch except for Albert Wesker, who escapes in a tiltrotor plane and detonates a bomb that leaves a massive sinkhole.
-The real Alice boarded beforehand and attempts to execute Wesker, only for him to inject her with an anti-virus to remove her superhuman abilities.
-Wesker is revealed to have used the T-virus to gain his own superhuman abilities and prepares to kill Alice before the autopilot crashes the plane into the mountains.
+Alice and her clones lead the assault on Umbrella HQ in Tokyo, slaying the entire branch except for Albert Wesker, who escapes in a tiltrotor plane and detonates a bomb that leaves a massive sinkhole.
+The real Alice boarded beforehand and attempted to execute Wesker, only for him to inject her with an anti-virus to remove her superhuman abilities.
+Wesker is revealed to have used the T-virus to gain his own superhuman abilities and prepares to kill Alice before the plane crashes into the mountains.

 Six months later, Alice travels to Alaska in an airplane, tracking broadcasts from a safe haven called Arcadia; she only finds abandoned planes and is attacked by a feral Claire Redfield.
 Alice destroys a spider-like device on Claire's chest, giving her amnesia and pacifying her.
 They travel to the ruins of Los Angeles, where they find survivors living in a prison surrounded by thousands of undead.
-They meet Luther West, who leads the surviving band from the prison, Wendell, Crystal Waters, Bennett, Kim Yong, and Angel Ortiz.
-With their help, Alice lands on the prison's roof and learns Arcadia isn't a fixed place, but a cargo tanker traveling along the coast.
-However, though the ship hasn't moved, no one from it has responded to the group's rescue flares.
-Luther takes Alice to the last inmate, Chris, who insists he's falsely imprisoned and will reveal an escape route in exchange for freedom.
+They meet Luther West, who leads the surviving band from the prison, Wendell, Crystal Waters, Bennett, Kim Yong and Angel Ortiz.
+With their help, Alice lands on the prison's roof and learns Arcadia is not a fixed place, but a cargo tanker traveling along the coast.
+However, the ship has not moved recently and no one from it has responded to the group's rescue flares.
+Luther takes Alice to the last inmate, Chris, who insists he is falsely imprisoned and will reveal an escape route in exchange for freedom.
 Alice goes to the showers to wash up but catches Wendell attempting to peep.
-Holding him at gunpoint, they are attacked by a group of infected people that dug into the prison.
+Holding him at gunpoint, they are attacked by a group of infected that dug into the prison.
 They take Wendell, but Alice wards off the rest.